PRACTICAL TOOLS TO IMPLEMENT MODERN PAIN SCIENCE AND MOVEMENT RESEARCH INTO CLINICAL PRACTICE USING A MOVEMENT BASED APPROACH

 For the first time, in addition to the lower limb, we are also including a look at Lower Back Pain movement and exercise strategies based on the best current evidence AND the person in front of you!

-Group learning tasks, interactive case studies and practical movement aspects will provide a unique learning experience rather than a traditional classroom environment.
+Group learning tasks, interactive case studies and practical movement classes will provide a unique learning experience rather than a traditional classroom environment.

 Here is a short video from our latest course.